parca-dev/docs/docs/community.md

 ## Contact

-You can reach out to the rest of the Parca community including the core developers on our [Discord](https://discord.com/invite/ZgUpYgpzXy)
+You can reach out to the rest of the Parca community including the core developers on our [Discord](https://discord.com/invite/ZgUpYgpzXy).

 ## Contributing

 If you'd like to contribute, we'd love to have you do so!
+For major changes, please open an issue first to discuss what you would like to change.
+If you are not entirely sure about this, you can discuss this on the [Parca Discord](https://discord.gg/ZgUpYgpzXy) server as well.
+If there is an existing issue you would like to work on, please comment on the issue.

+For detailed instructions, please refer to the `CONTRIBUTING.md` files in [parca](https://github.com/parca-dev/parca/blob/main/CONTRIBUTING.md) and [parca-agent](https://github.com/parca-dev/parca-agent/blob/main/CONTRIBUTING.md) respectively.

 Parca uses [GitHub](https://github.com/parca-dev/) to manage reviews, issues and pull requests.
+Contributions to Parca documentation and this website can be made [here](https://github.com/parca-dev/parca.dev).